Why employee back pain matters and 5 ways you can help improve it

 3. Lowers retention rates

 While most lower back pain is short term – typically lasting a few days to a few weeks – around 20% of cases will develop into chronic lower back pain, which can have serious consequences for staff retention rates.
-The longer an employee suffers from back pain the less chance they have of returning to work, according to new research.
+The longer an employee suffers from back pain the less chance they have of returning to work.
 Musculoskeletal injuries make up 57% of long-term absence for manual workers and 46% for non-manual workers, according to the CIPD Absence Management 2016 survey.

 Workplace back care responsibility